 GetSSL has many useful features including the ability to utilise a Cron job to auto-renew certificates that are about to expire.
 In cPanel under the Advanced section, click the Cron Jobs app to set up a script that is executed according to a schedule.

 As noted Cron jobs run according to a schedule and GetSSL returns certificates that will expire after 3 months, therefore you should not need to request a renewed certificate prior to that timeframe.
+You can set up your Cron job to run based on your requirements, however from what I have experienced certificates will not renew if they are less than a month old.

 The command you could use for your Cron job would require the location of the getSSL script that was fetched via cURL, with the filename and the following flags,